 - Learn what it means to have a digital footprint.

 - Learn how to create a positive digital footprint.

 - Digital footprint: Information posted online by yourself or others about things you are interested in, or do online.

 - Permanent: Permanent is lasting forever, cannot be deleted or erased.

-The teacher will need to:
+To prepare for this lesson the teacher will need to:

 - Watch this emaze presentation to learn more to decide if it is appropriate for the students to use to create their digital footprint.